Eagl-e-ye/Pixel-Play-25-Challenge-Indranil/README.md

 1. readme file
 2. jupyter notebook
 3. detailed report on this project
-4. predicted output in csv named "output_prefiction-20" as maximum accuracy was attained when I computed the output 20th time
+4. predicted output in csv named "output_prefiction-16" as maximum accuracy was attained when I computed the output 16th time after 40-50 evaluations

 Pixel Play'25 Challenge